ericpruitt/sshfsexec/README.md

 Copy sshfsexec to a folder defined in the `PATH` environment variable, and make sure the file is executable.
-The folder that sshfsexec is copied to should not contain any executable that shared the base-name of commands to be run on remote systems for reasons that should become clear later, so it is best to create a new folder specifically for sshfsexec and adjust the `PATH` environment variable accordingly.
+The folder that sshfsexec is copied to should not contain any executable that shares the base-name of commands to be run on remote systems for reasons that should become clear later, so it is best to create a new folder specifically for sshfsexec and adjust the `PATH` environment variable accordingly.